redhat-cop/ocp4-helpernode/docs/bmquickstart.md

 chmod o+r /var/www/html/ignition/*.ign
 ```

-## Install VMs
+## Install Instances

-Launch `virt-manager`, and boot the VMs into the boot menu; and select PXE.
-The vms should boot into the proper PXE profile, based on their IP address.
+PXE boot into your Instances and they should load up the right configuration based on the MAC address.
+The DHCP server is set up with MAC address filtering and the PXE service is configured to load the right config to the right machine (based on mac address).

-Boot/install the VMs in the following order
+Boot/install the VMs/Instances in the following order

 * Bootstrap
 * Masters